-Five years ago, the Belgian government issued a policy statement that read “The government wants to be a digital government before the end of the legislature.
+More than half a decade ago, the Belgian government issued a policy statement that read “The government wants to be a digital government before the end of the legislature.
 Every department must get rid of the paper mountain”.
 The move may have seemed somewhat visionary at the time, especially coming from a public institution, but the need to go digital and move away from traditional formats is today recognized across almost every company in any industry, including governmental institutions.

 Technically, there isn’t much standing in the way of moving to a paperless office.
 Servers can provide enough space and processing power to handle virtually any amount of data and files.
 That doesn’t mean you have to replace your shelves with a server room: there are plenty of cloud providers you can choose from.
 And today’s high-speed networks allow users to work on a tablet, or smartphone as if all the information were stored on their devices.

 However, some organizations still struggle with the idea of being 100% digital, with entire teams spending time filing, organizing and fumbling through a maze of paper documents instead of on more productive tasks.
-If you’re planning to transform into a paperless organization in 2019 and looking for strategies to get everyone on board with going digital, look no further!
+If you’re planning to transform into a paperless organization this year and looking for strategies to get everyone on board with going digital, look no further!
 Here are five benefits of transforming your office into a digital workplace.

 One of the key-benefits of digitization is that it enables you to put the content where the employees are.
 Whether your team is working from your headquarters, at offices throughout the world, from home, on the train, in a hotel or at a conference; basically anywhere.
 That gives the employee more flexibility to work anytime, anywhere and allows the employer to save on office space.
 With teams spread around the globe, moving to a Digital Workplace can be a true game changer.
 For example, when marketing teams are dispersed through different countries, having shared workspaces takes marketing collaboration to a new level.
 From Microsoft Teams to Skype for Business meetings, all the Office 365 tools help ensure a similar way of working where all team members are aligned and up-to-date on projects timeline and status.